paser-group/continuous-secsoft/ssp-spr26/project/README.md

 - Create a function that constructs a `zero shot prompt` to identify key data elements in the two input documents.
 Output of this function will be a string.
 - Create a function that constructs a `few shot prompt` to identify key data elements in the two input documents.
 Output of this function will be a string.
 - Create a function that constructs a `chain of thought prompt` to identify key data elements in the two input documents.
 Output of this function will be a string.
 - Create a function that uses each of the constructed prompts to identify key data elements (KDEs) in the two input documents.
-Your function must use the [GPT-OSS-SAFEGUARD-120B](https://huggingface.co/openai/gpt-oss-safeguard-120b) large language model (LLM) or the [GPT-OSS-SAFEGUARD-20B](https://huggingface.co/openai/gpt-oss-safeguard-20b) LLM.
+Your function must use the [Gemma-3-1B](https://huggingface.co/google/gemma-3-1b-it) LLM.
 One KDE can map to multiple requirements.
 As output, the function will generate a nested dictionary will the following fields:

 ```
 - element1: